ParsVoice: A Large-Scale Multi-Speaker Persian Speech Corpus for Text-to-Speech Synthesis: ParsVoice

 \subsection{Data Collection and Source Selection}

 We selected IranSeda (\texttt{book.iranseda.ir}) as our primary data source based on several critical considerations.
-The platform hosts over 3,800 audiobooks across many categories, ensuring broad lexical and stylistic coverage essential for robust TTS training.
-Content is produced by professional narrators in controlled recording environments at 44.1 kHz sampling rate, providing consistent audio quality crucial for neural TTS model training.
-Importantly, all audiobook materials from IranSeda are freely accessible to the public without copyright restrictions, allowing the resulting dataset to be distributed, downloaded, and used for both academic research and practical speech technology development.
+The platform hosts over 3,800 audiobooks across many categories, ensuring broad lexical and stylistic coverage essential for TTS training.
+Content is produced by professional narrators in controlled recording environments at a 44.1 kHz sampling rate, providing consistent audio quality crucial for neural TTS model training.
+Importantly, IranSeda audiobooks are publicly accessible, making the platform a practical large-scale source for Persian audiobook data.

+Although IranSeda provides audiobook recordings together with metadata, the corresponding written transcripts are not publicly available.
+We considered obtaining transcripts from scanned or digitised book editions using OCR, but this approach was unreliable at scale.
+Audiobook narrations often differ from printed editions due to abridgement, narrator edits, translation differences, or edition-specific wording, and many titles have no accessible digitised text version.
+Even minor text--audio mismatches would introduce systematic alignment errors and propagate noise throughout the corpus.
+We therefore adopted an ASR-based transcription strategy that is edition-agnostic, does not require access to source texts, and can be applied automatically at scale.